thibautlouis/coupling_approx/README.rst

 Toeplitz Approximation
 **************************

-We provide code to check the validity of the Toeplitz Approximation for the coupling kernel involves in power spectrum and covariance matrix computation
+We provide codes to check the validity of the Toeplitz Approximation for the coupling kernels involved in power spectra and covariance matrices computation.

 Requirements
 ============